RasaHQ/chat-widget/e2e/README.md

 # Cypress E2E test suite for Rasa Chatbot Widget

 E2E test suite for Rasa Chatbot Widget based on Cypress framework.
+Along with functional testing, visual regression plugin for Cypress is used to validate rendering of the Widget.

 ## Installation